Neutral / cushion / high arch

 The Mizuno Elevation has a spacious fit from the heel to the forefoot.
 Like most trainers built for recreational runners, the roomy interior gives them a plush ride.
 The fit accommodates those with slightly wider feet with ease.
 Medium is the offered weight in this shoe.
 Sizes are spot on in the Elevation.
 The men’s choices are from 7 to 14 while the women’s are from 4 to 12.

-The outsole has an almost flat configuration that displays several horizontal and vertical flex grooves for enhanced flexibility.
+The outsole of this affordable running shoe has an almost flat configuration that displays several horizontal and vertical flex grooves for enhanced flexibility.
 Covering the outsole is the X-10 carbon rubber for superior durability, moderate traction, and a little cushioning.
+This outsole material is also present in the popular Mizuno Creation 20.

 The midsole features a compression-molded EVA called the EL8.
 It is quite light with decent durability and responsiveness.
 The full-length structure of the midsole moves the runner from landing to takeoff very well.
 By itself, novice runners can already get what they need most from a midsole foam.
 Mizuno, however, adds the Wave technology here.
 This is a mechanical device found around the heel in this shoe to disperse shock and to help make transitions faster.